derykmakgill/website/testbtc.md

 ---

+## 22 January 2006

+Future Blockstream Cofounder Greg Maxwell is [accused of vandalism, bullying, terrorist sympathizing, sockpupettry and more on Wikipedia,](https://np.reddit.com/r/btc/comments/45ail1/wikipedians_on_greg_maxwell_in_2006_now_cto_of/) many of the same tactics he would later use in Bitcoin.

+>I'm also surprised by the length of the block, because he was engaged in vandalism, not just edit warring.
+I'd block him myself but I was involved in a dispute with him over an image recently.
+Three examples of the edits I see as vandalism: he changed a box supporting the American military to one supporting the Iraqi insurgents.
+He inserted an image of a woman "hogtied" and gagged into a box opposing fox hunting, and changed the fox hunting link to BDSM.
+On Template:Wikiproject Terrorism, he replaced the image of a terrorist with one of a nuclear explosion.

+>Alert to all admins.
+Gmaxwell is going around to every user page that displays any kind of thumbnail or flag from Wikipedia Commons and declaring them "copyright violation".
+He is then blanking the user page and putting up a copyright violation notice.
+Is there any justification for this?

+>On the evidence, it seems that Majorityrule was a sockpuppet of Gmaxwell.
+I have extended Maxwell's block to one week.
+Given his behaviour, if they are an admin perhaps a move should be made to have them desysoped.

+>He isn't an admin and supeficially performing exactly the same set of edits does suggest a sock puppet (my initial reaction), though of course it's possible that it is someone up to mischief.

 ## 16 June 2011

 The original threads about the Silk Road on BitcoinTalk are [revealed to have been deleted,](https://bitcointalk.org/index.php?topic=17872.0).